brooklabteam/coding4conservation/index.md

 <img src="assets/img/IMGP0119.JPG" style="float: right; max-width: 12em; margin: 1em 0 1em 1em;" />

-<p>We are pleased to announce our National Geographic and L'Oréal USA-funded, year-long mentorship program <em>Coding for Conservation</em>.
+<p>We are pleased to announce our year-long mentorship program <em>Coding for Conservation</em>.
 This program is targeted towards Malagasy students in their third cycle or higher in conservation biology, zoology, animal biodiversity, entomology, botany, and related fields, though all are welcome to apply.
-In part with this program, Malagasy students will attend a mix of remote (online) and in-person lectures and tutorials on an <strong>every-other-week frequency</strong> while also receiving <strong>one-on-one instruction</strong> in data analysis and scientific writing oriented towards the publication of their personal research projects.
-Funding will be provided for students to procure data to attend online workshops, and opportunities will be available for students based in Antananarivo to view lectures in a group setting.</p>
+In part with this program, Malagasy students will attend a <strong>week-long computational workshop</strong>, Ecological and Epidemiological Modeling in Madagascar <a href="e2m2.org">e2m2.org</a>, while also receiving <strong>one-on-one instruction</strong> in data analysis and scientific writing oriented towards the publication of their personal research projects.</p>

 <!--
 <img src="assets/img/IMGP1272.JPG" style="float: left; max-width: 10em; margin: 1em 1em 1em 0;" />